NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ### Accessing Option Values

-To make an option definition available, the argument of the module accessing it must include the `config` attribute.
+To make option values available, the argument of the module accessing them must include the `config` attribute.

 Update `default.nix` to add the `config` attribute: